 Savoring this fleeting glimpse into the accomplishments of these world class athletes, my hope was that their dedication, commitment, and drive would become a source of motivation that would propel me forward to new heights and personal bests.

-Drawing on the latest in neuroscience, positive and cognitive psychology, and behavioral science, New Habit Mindset offers you key information to take actionable steps to create better results and achieve your goals in your life.
+Drawing on the latest in neuroscience, positive and cognitive psychology, and behavioral science, New Habit Mindset offers you key information to take actionable steps to create better results in your life, achieve your ambitious goals, and experience greater well-being and happiness.

 Your mind is incredibly powerful.
 Did you know that you have about 60,000 thoughts per day?
 And 95% of those thoughts are the same as what you had yesterday?
-All of us, even those who have achieved their own version of success are running on running our lives on autopilot.
+We are all running much of our life on autopilot.

 This course is designed to give you the tools to help you achieve your goals and feel happier, confident and more fulfilled.